Sarah Beth Grey

-Sarah Beth Grey (born 10 August 1995; formerly known as Sarah Beth Askew) is a British tennis player who specializes in doubles.
+Sarah Beth Grey (born 10 August 1995; formerly known as Sarah Beth Askew) is a British inactive tennis player who specialized in doubles.

 She has a career-high doubles ranking of world No. 128, achieved on 5 August 2024.
 She also has a best singles ranking of No. 277, achieved on 1 August 2022.
-Grey has won one singles title and 26 doubles titles on the ITF Circuit.
+Grey has won one singles title and 26 doubles titles on the ITF Women's Circuit.

 She made her WTA Tour main-draw debut at the 2019 Dubai Tennis Championships, after receiving a wildcard into the doubles event, partnering Eden Silva.
 Grey made her singles WTA Tour debut as a qualifier at the 2021 Nottingham Open, losing in the first round to Leonie Küng.

 Personal

 Grey was born in Liverpool and grew up in one of its suburbs, West Derby.
 She lives in Wendover and trains at Halton Tennis Centre in Buckinghamshire.
 She has three older sisters, a younger brother, and two younger half-brothers.

+Although standing at only 5ft 6, Grey describes her serve as her favourite shot and she enjoys playing on grass courts.

 In February 2022, Grey successfully underwent cardiac ablation surgery to correct a potentially dangerous abnormal heart rhythm.